pierpo/react-archer/README.md

 ## TODO

 - Rewrite the core to use hooks.
 It would probably make contributing easier, and allow more decoupling in the code.
-- Maybe migrate everything to Typescript instead of Flow.
-Flow is lovely but Typescript is more adopted, so it would encourage contributions as well.